windwp/windline.nvim/README.md

  * change colors with colorscheme
  * simple syntax

+## demo
+This demo display an animation statusline to markdown and lua file.
  ![Mutlifiletype](./assets/demo/mutli_filetype.gif)

 # Intro

 Firstly create a statusline in lua is easy and you can do it with some line